Locations:

 Kangaroo care is a method of holding your baby to your chest.
 Your baby wears only a diaper and possibly a hat and socks to help stay warm.
 They rest against your bare chest, allowing for skin-to-skin contact.
 This type of touch is a special experience that can help you and your baby bond.
 It also has medical benefits, particularly for babies with a low birth weight or babies born preterm.

-You can do kangaroo care in the hospital, including in the neonatal intensive care unit (NICU), as well as at home.
-How long you hold your baby in each session is up to you and varies depending on your situation and your baby’s medical needs.
-Your baby’s care team can offer specific guidance on how soon after birth to begin kangaroo care and how long each session should be.
-They’ll also check whether kangaroo care is safe and doable for babies connected to IVs or other medical equipment, and they’ll tell you when kangaroo care isn’t possible.
+You can typically do kangaroo care in the hospital, including in the neonatal intensive care unit (NICU), as well as at home.
+How long you hold your baby each time can vary depending on your situation and your baby’s medical needs.
+Your care team can advise you on this.
+They’ll also let you know if kangaroo care is doable if your baby is connected to IVs or other medical equipment.

 “Kangaroo mother care” is another name for kangaroo care.
-Most research focuses on the benefits of a mother or birthing parent providing such care.
+Most research focuses on the benefits of a mother providing such care.
 But other caregivers can practice kangaroo care, too.
 These include fathers, other family members and trained volunteers.

-• Dress comfortably.
-There are no strict guidelines for what to wear.
-But you should wear something that you can easily open in front because your baby will rest against your bare chest.
+• Dress comfortably: Wear something that you can easily open in front because your baby will rest against your bare chest.
 You’ll also need to remove your bra if you wear one.
-You can use a hospital gown that opens in front if you’d like.

-• Place your baby on your chest.
-Your baby should be in an upright position with their head resting to one side against your chest.
+• Place your baby on your chest: Your baby should be in an upright position with their head resting to one side against your chest.
 Your baby will typically wear only a diaper, hat and socks.
-The hat and socks help keep your baby warm.

-• Cover your baby.
-Once you’re settled skin-to-skin, drape a blanket over your baby’s back.
-Keep your baby warm and comfortable while snuggled against your chest.
-Your care provider may suggest using a wrap to secure your baby against your chest.
+• Cover your baby: Once you’re settled skin-to-skin, drape a blanket over your baby’s back to keep them warm and comfortable.
+You may use a wrap to secure your baby against your chest.

-• Relax together.
-During your session, try and relax as you hold your baby.
-Remember to breathe normally.
-This is a great time to let your baby rest and relax, too.
-Allow your baby to snuggle in and fall asleep.
+• Relax together: Try to relax as you hold your baby.
+Breathe normally.
+This is a great time to let your baby relax or fall asleep.
 Avoid playing with your baby or rousing their attention.
+To keep your baby safe, you should stay awake.

 What to avoid during kangaroo care